fahrenfort/ADAM/README.md

 # Manual
-We are currently working to supply an up-to-date manual of the toolbox, including some easy to use wrapper functions, which will be presented at the [ICON conference](http://www.icon2017.org) 5-8 August 2017 in Amsterdam
+A citable tutorial article covering how to use the decoding apect of the toolbox will become availabel shortly.